 - Let the batter stand for a few minutes to thicken up.

-- Lightly grease the waffle iron and add enough waffle batter to fill the waffle cavity.
-Cook according to waffle iron’s directions, until golden brown and crispy.
-The batter is relatively thick so you may need to spread the batter out a bit when you first put it into your waffle iron.
+- Lightly grease the waffle iron and add enough batter to fill the cavity.
+Cook according to the waffle iron’s directions until golden brown and crispy.
+The batter is relatively thick, so you may need to spread it out a bit when you first put it into your waffle iron.

-- Repeat until all of the batter is gone, adding more coconut oil (if needed) between each waffle.
+- Repeat until all batter is gone, adding more coconut oil (if needed) between each waffle.

 - Serve with your desired toppings while the waffles are still warm.